nboldhq/docs/contents/45-connected-apps/HubSpot setup guide.md

 ---
 # Connect HubSpot with Collaboration Templates

 Connect HubSpot with Collaboration Templates and improve your collaboration on sales deals.
 Scale automation across the company and boost your sales team's productivity.

+If you have any questions or need any assistance, kindly write to us at [support@nbold.co](mailto:support@nbold.co)

 1. **Get Started**